Freakwill/pyrimidine/paper/paper.md

 \quad x_i=0,1,i=1,\cdots,n
 $$

-The problem solution can be naturally encoded in binary format without requiring additional decoding.
+The problem solution can be naturally encoded in binary format without the need for additional decoding.
+Therefore, we utilize the aforementioned classes.

 ```python